 Stanley Center researchers team up with our colleagues to study the genetics of schizophrenia and bipolar disorder in East Asian populations.
 To build relationships, foster deeper collaborations, and build global capacity, Stanley Center and the three collaborating institutions co-host an annual pan-Asia symposium with a dedicated education day in alternating cities in Asia.

 Work in Latin America, overseen by Karestan Koenen, is building up from an existing collaboration with Mexico's National Institute of Psychiatry.
-Jointly with Director María Elena Medina-Mora and investigator Beatriz Camarena Medellin, Stanley Global aims to collect blood and phenotypic data from 4,000 individuals with psychosis and 4,000 controls in Mexico City, Querétaro, Guanajuato and Campeche.
+Jointly with Director María Elena Medina-Mora and investigator Beatriz Camarena Medellin, the Neuromex project aims to collect blood and phenotypic data from 4,604 individuals with psychosis and 4,604 controls in Mexico City, Querétaro, Guanajuato, Campeche, and Jalisco.
 Samples will be genotyped for a GWAS to expand knowledge of neuropsychiatric genetics in admixed Mexican populations.

 Finland, SUPER (Suomalainen psykoosisairauksien perinnöllisyysmekanismien tutkimus) is a Finnish study for the heritability mechanisms of psychotic diseases.

-The Institute for Molecular Medicine Finland (FIMM), in collaboration with the National Institute for Health and Welfare (THL), the Social Insurance Institution (KELA), and Finnish university hospitals, is leading the SUPER study.
+The Institute for Molecular Medicine Finland (FIMM), in collaboration with the National Institute for Health and Welfare (THL) and Finnish university hospitals, is leading the SUPER study.
 Aarno Palotie, who has research appointments at FIMM and as well as the Broad Institute, is the principal investigator of SUPER.

 The purpose of this study is to investigate the hereditary factors affecting psychotic diseases and co-morbid diseases.
 The study attempts to explain why certain people are at a greater risk of developing psychotic diseases than others and aims to gather more information about the causative factors of psychotic diseases, which can later help to develop more individualized and effective treatments.
 The long-term aim of this study is to gather a study population of more than 10,000 Finnish people who have been diagnosed with a psychotic disease at some point in their lives.